antarctica/oceancolor_downloader/README.md

 ##Using the plugin
 1. ![Toolbar button](images/icon-button.png)  Locate this icon on the toolbar and click it to open the plugin.

 ![Plugin interface](images/interface.png)

 2. Select a **dataset**, a **time period**, a **date range** and a **download path**.
 Select whether you wish to add the composite to the map canvas.

 3. Click **Download**

-If you have chosen to add the data to the canvas, it will appear styled once GeoTiff is created.
-Sea surface temperature data will also download a seperate quality grid, but this will not be added to the canvas.
+If you have chosen to add the data to the canvas, it will appear styled once the GeoTiff is created.
+Sea surface temperature data will also include a seperate quality grid, but this will not be added to the canvas.

 ![SST](images/sst-map.png)

+##Future developments

 We are currently developing new features and working to improve existing ones.
-Please see the [repository wiki](https://github.com/lo-ise/oceancolor_downloader/wiki) for details.
+A selection of features we are looking to include in a future release are as follows:

+* Alternative output file formats
+* Options to subset output data to a lat/long bounding box
+* Other datasets, such as [Net Primary Production](http://www.science.oregonstate.edu/ocean.productivity/)
+* Progress bar
+* 'Cancel Download' button
+* Warnings/notifications on amount of data selected to download

 ##Acknowledgements